 Cutting baby hair can be pretty daunting.
-When you should cut baby’s hair for the first time will vary from baby to baby as some are born with lots of hair and will need a trim pretty soon, others are born with very little and may not need a haircut until they are toddlers.
+When you should cut baby’s hair for the first time will vary from baby to baby.
+Some are born with lots of hair and will need a trim pretty soon, others are born with very little and may not need a haircut until they are toddlers.
 In this post we’ll explore how to decide when to cut your baby’s hair for the first time, how to cut baby’s hair and look at some of the baby hair superstitions you might have heard of.

 This post contains affiliate links (identified with a *) I earn a commisson from qualifying purchases